Signed Call Android SDK

 SignedCallAPI.getInstance().callController?.endCall()

-To override the dashboard branding, use the overrideDefaultBranding(SignedCallScreenBranding branding)
+To set up the branding locally, use the overrideDefaultBranding(SignedCallScreenBranding branding)

 method exposed via the SignedCallInitConfiguration.Builder